-- Ensure the specific needs of looked-after and previously looked-after children are understood by staff and reflected in how the school uses pupil premium funding - Work with VSHs to agree how pupil premium funding for looked-after children can most effectively be used to improve their attainment - Help raise the awareness of parents and guardians of previously looked-after children about pupil premium funding and other support for these children - Play a key part in decisions on how pupil premium funding is used to support previously looked-after children - Encourage parents' and guardians' involvement in deciding how pupil premium funding is used to support their child, and be the main contact for queries about its use - Ensure teachers have awareness and understanding of the specific needs of looked-after and previously looked-after children in areas like attendance, homework, behaviour and future career planning - Be aware of the special educational needs (SEN) of looked-after and previously looked-after children, and make sure teachers also have awareness and understanding of this - Ensure the SEND code of practice, as it relates to looked-after children, is followed - Make sure PEPs work in harmony with any education, health and care (EHC) plans that a looked-after child may have - Ensure that, with the help of VSHs, they have the skills to identify signs of potential SEN issues in lookedafter and previously looked-after children, and know how to access further assessment and support where necessary - Ensure that they and other staff can identify signs of potential mental health issues in looked-after and previously looked-after children and understand where the school can draw on specialist services - Put in place robust arrangements to have strengths and difficulties questionnaires (SDQs) completed for looked-after children, and use the results of these SDQs to inform PEPs - Put in place mechanisms for understanding the emotional and behavioural needs of previously lookedafter children
+- Ensure the specific needs of looked-after and previously looked-after children are understood by staff and reflected in how the school uses pupil premium plus funding - Access training and keep up to date with good practice, to ensure that they and other school staff have strong awareness and training around the needs of looked-after and previously looked-after children, and how to support them - Liaise with VSHs to contribute to decisions about how pupil premium plus funding for looked-after children can most effectively be used to improve their educational outcomes. - Help raise the awareness of parents and guardians of previously looked-after children about pupil premium plus funding and other support for these children, including encouraging parents to tell the school if their child is eligible to attract pupil premium plus funding - Play a key part in decisions on how pupil premium plus funding is used to support previously lookedafter children - Encourage parents' and guardians' involvement in deciding how pupil premium plus funding is used to support their child, and be the main contact for queries about its use

+- Ensure teachers have awareness and understanding of the specific needs of looked-after and previously looked-after children in areas such as attendance, homework, behaviour and future career planning - Be aware of the special educational needs (SEN) of looked-after and previously looked-after children, and make sure other staff also have awareness and understanding of this - Ensure the SEND code of practice, as it relates to looked-after children, is followed - Make sure PEPs work in harmony with any education, health and care (EHC) plans that a looked-after child may have - Ensure that, with the help of VSHs, they have the skills to identify signs of potential SEN issues in lookedafter and previously looked-after children, and know how to access further assessment and support where necessary - Ensure that they and other staff can identify signs of potential mental health issues in looked-after and previously looked-after children and how these can impact on the children and their ability to engage in learning, and understand where the school can draw on specialist services - Put in place robust arrangements to have strengths and difficulties questionnaires (SDQs) completed for looked-after children, and use the results of these SDQs to inform PEPs - Work with senior leaders and other relevant staff to put in place mechanisms for understanding the emotional and behavioural needs of previously looked-after children.